 I am a huge fan of Responsive Classroom.
 When I took the training between my first and second year of teaching, my instructor asked, “What’s a time when you felt significance, belonging, and fun?”
 I immediately knew my answer: working at Summer Camp.
 The question was meant to prompt us to think of our classroom as a place where we want students to feel like they belong, to feel significant, and to have fun.
 I think that’s an awesome goal to have for any classroom.

-Empathy: Sharing and reflection between students fosters empathy.
+Sharing and reflection between students fosters empathy.
 Overcoming obstacles feels significant; It feels like you’re really making progress.
 Living at the edge of your comfort zone or living in an atmosphere of growth helps build empathy for the struggle that others feel as they are pushing their boundaries.
 By doing a variety of activities and highlighting multiple intelligences, it is easier for students to see that those obstacles are different for everyone.
 Part of why I appreciate Positivity Project is their core value of appreciating the strengths in others.

-Community Bonds: I have thought about things I can do that make my class feel special.
+I have thought about things I can do that make my class feel special.
 I enjoy doing secret valentine buddies or kindness buddies.
 Read Alouds can foster a community and create shared experiences.
 The mind games I talk about here create memories and allow for obstacles to be overcome together.
 A school community can foster this with spirit days and days to remember the history of the local community and/or the school itself.
 My school has an amazing history in that it was originally a school for “colored children.”
 We’ve had speakers come who were students at that school or students during integration.
 We have a whole day dedicated to the history, and I love that we honor those who worked hard to change those structures.

-Surprise: Do something totally different every once in awhile.
+Do something totally different every once in awhile.
 Rearrange the desks in a circle or push them to the sides and do a game in the center.
-Make them curious about a task by doing something that seems unrelated like this!
+Make them curious about a task by doing something that seems unrelated!
 If you have a very predictable routine, that’s awesome for kids; it will be even easier to surprise them every once in awhile with a different structure.